 a) President

 b) VP Finance and Commercial Services

-c) VP Democracy and Communications (who shall be responsible for communications between Council and The Board)
+c) Chair of Council (who shall be responsible for communications between Council and The Board)

-d) VP Education

-ii) Five Full members elected by Council a) Any full member of the union may stand for these positions, including other Exec officers if elected.
+ii) Five Full members elected by Council a) Any full member of the union may stand for these positions.

 b) Trustees who will no longer be eligible due to losing their Full member status should make this known so that their successors may be elected at the last meeting of Council each year.
 The successors will take up office at the end of the returning members’ period of eligibility.

+c) Elected in accordance with Standing Order K.

+d) None of these full members nor any Connected Person may be in receipt of any remuneration from Union by way of payment for services.

+iii) Two Full members elected by Council

+Any full members of the Union may stand for these positions.

+Trustees who will no longer be eligible due to losing their Full member status should make this known so that their successors may be elected at the last meeting of Council each year.
+The successors will take up office at the end of the returning members’ period of eligibility.

+Elected in accordance with Standing Order K.

+These full members may be paid by the Union in accordance with .the provisions of section 22 of this document.

-c) Elected in accordance with Standing Order K.Executive can nominate one candidate to stand in this election.
+Executive can nominate one candidate to stand in this election.

-iii) Three lay members who shall not be have been Full members of the union for at least three years.
+iv) Three lay members who shall not be have been Full members of the union for at least three years.